Mathematics (MATH)

 Department: College of Arts and Sciences

-Groups, rings and the theory of fields.
-The theory of fields includes the study of subfields, prime fields, algebraic fields extensions and Galois fields.
+The course is designed to explore the fundamentals of Modern Algebra.
+We discuss at a graduate level the topics of Groups, Rings, and the theory of Fields.
+This course focuses on the study of subfields, prime fields, algebraic fields extensions and Galois fields.

 Restriction(s):